Case Study· 10 min read· Updated April 8, 2026

 How did Ijjad achieve 200+ monthly orders for this client?

-Four compounding factors: (1) a fast, mobile-optimised store rebuilt on Next.js (PageSpeed 92 on mobile), (2) native Arabic UX with proper RTL design that felt natural to Saudi shoppers instead of like a translated site, (3) Mada, STC Pay, Apple Pay, and Tabby integration removing every payment friction point, and (4) built-in product-level SEO that quietly pulled organic Arabic traffic from Google.
+Four compounding factors: (1) a fast, mobile-optimised store rebuilt on Next.js (PageSpeed 92 on mobile), (2) a mobile-first checkout experience designed around Saudi shopper behaviour, (3) Mada, STC Pay, Apple Pay, and Tabby integration removing every payment friction point, and (4) built-in product-level SEO that quietly pulled organic traffic from Google.
 No single factor did it alone — it was the combination compounding month over month.

-How much does an e-commerce store like this cost?
+How is an e-commerce store like this scoped?

-A similar store with bilingual Arabic/English UX, Mada/STC Pay integration, and built-in SEO starts from 20,000 SAR (~$5,400) at Ijjad.
-More complex stores with custom configurators, ERP integration, or multi-warehouse logistics range from 40,000 to 80,000 SAR.
+A similar store with mobile-first UX, Mada/STC Pay integration, and built-in SEO is scoped after discovery (~after-discovery) at Ijjad.
+More complex stores with custom configurators, ERP integration, or multi-warehouse logistics are scoped after discovery.
 ROI on this kind of investment is typically recovered within 3–6 months of consistent sales — and after that, the store is a pure profit channel.

 Can Ijjad replicate these results for my business?

 Results vary by industry, product, and how competitive your market is.
-But the principles that drove this success — fast mobile experience, native Arabic UX, Saudi payment integration, and product-level SEO — apply to virtually every Saudi e-commerce business.
+But the principles that drove this success — fast mobile experience, frictionless checkout, Saudi payment integration, and product-level SEO — apply to virtually every Saudi e-commerce business.
 We start with a free consultation that gives you realistic expectations based on your actual market, not a generic sales pitch.

 Why does Mada matter so much in Saudi Arabia?